inko-lang/inko/docs/source/contributing.md

 ## Submitting changes

+!!! note
+    We currently don't accept code changes other than simple bug fixes and documentation related changes.
+There's a lot of work to be done, and we feel it's more efficient if we do the work ourselves.

 To submit changes to Inko, you'll need a local Git clone of the repository.
 If you want to contribute to inko-lang/inko, you need to [build Inko from source](getting-started/installation.md#building-from-source).
 Make sure you are